A Broad and Balanced Curriculum

 “A flexible curriculum for a changing world.”

-Science and Maths
+Specialty in Science and Maths

-We aim to create a challenging environment that raises standards of achievement and the quality of teaching and learning in science and mathematics for all pupils, leading to whole school improvement in performance.
+As a successful school, we aim to create a challenging environment that raises standards of achievement and the quality of teaching and learning in science and mathematics for all pupils, leading to whole school improvement in performance.

 We will be active partners in a learning society with our local family of schools and our local community, sharing resources and disseminating good practice.